hyperstack-org/hyperstack/ruby/hyper-component/DOCS.md

 Likewise MyLib::MyComponent would match any of the following in the Javascript namespace: `MyLib.MyComponent`, `myLib.MyComponent`, `MyLib.myComponent`, `myLib.myComponent`

 *How it works:  The first time Ruby hits a native library or component name, the constant value will not be defined.
 This will trigger a lookup in the javascript name space for the matching component or library name.
-This will generate either a new subclass of Hyperloop::Component or React::NativeLibrary that imports the javascript object, and no further lookups will be needed.*
+This will generate either a new subclass of Hyperloop::Component or Hyperstack::Component::NativeLibrary that imports the javascript object, and no further lookups will be needed.*

 #### Including React Source